stargazer5585/VirtualDiscovery/pages/about.md

 Development of an appropriate metadata application profile was a significant challenge for this project due to the need to balance accurate resource description, platform requirements, and potential data harvesting and reuse.

+### Functional Requirements

+Expected functional requirements for these varied user groups include:
+- Distinguish between objects by using unique identifiers
+- The ability to search or browse by title
+- The ability to search or browse by creator
+- The ability to search or browse by type of artwork
+- The ability to search or browse by medium used in the artwork
+- The ability to search or browse by subject
+- The ability to browse by date or date range
+- Provide context for the original artwork through description of medium, techniquest, artistic movements, or background information about the work or artist.

+### Metadata Application Profile

 The Virtual Discovery Gallery has developed a metadata application profile based primarily on the CDWA Lite Schema provided by the J. Paul Getty Trust.
 Elements were selected based on the content of the virtual collection and the requirements of the Collection Builder GH digital library platform.
 Some elements feature local qualifications to better fit the needs of the collection.

 Each element is mapped to Dublin Core for better metadata sharing and reuse.
 Details of the content guidelines, application notes, and examples of each element are available in the PDF file below.